chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 ## Homotopy

+A key idea of univalent foundations is that would like to replace the usual notion of equality $x = y$ with the notion of there being a path $x
-To understand some of the motivation behind univalent foundations, it is helpful to have some previous knowledge from algebraic topology.
+\rightsquigarrow y$, so it is helpful to have some relevant background from algebraic topology.
 One essential idea is that given some path in a space, we want consider the family of paths that are continuous deformations from each other.

 It is not too onerous to state this formally, taking definitions from [Hatcher](https://pi.math.cornell.edu/~hatcher/AT/AT.pdf).
 Given a topological